Sara Money, My Banking App Stopped Working and My Money Is at Risk

 • If a transaction is hidden or deleted by internal filters—or worse, intentionally removed—I would have no way to notice the discrepancy.

-A banking app that does not show your balance after each transaction is not helping you manage your money.
+A mobile banking app that does not show your balance after each transaction is not helping you manage your money.
 It is hiding the full picture.

 3. Beneficiaries Vanished